Lsos/donation-reminder/readme.md

 Your users can remove the donation-reminder by running `npx lsos remove`/`yarn lsos remove`.

-When setting the option `minNumberOfAuthors` to `n`, the donation-reminder is shown only to you users that work on a git repository that has `n` or more authors.
+When setting the option `minNumberOfAuthors` to `n`, the donation-reminder is shown only to users working in a Git repository that has `n` or more Git authors.

 You can use any [Twemoji](https://github.com/twitter/twemoji) emoji.
 (These are the emojis you see on Twitter and Discord.)
-You can use [Discord](https://discord.com/) to find the emoji codes such as `:smile:` and `:heart:`.
+You can use [Discord](https://discord.com/) to find emoji codes, for example `:smile:` or `:heart:`.

 ## Questions & Discussions